 In Pima County, elections responsibilities are divided between two separate departments.
 The Pima County Recorder’s Office is responsible for maintaining the voter registration rolls, processing early ballots and processing and validating provisional ballots.
 F. Ann Rodriguez is the elected Pima County Recorder and she runs the Recorder’s Office.

-The printing of ballots, the selection and operation of the polling places, the hiring and training of poll workers and the tabulation of ballots are the responsibility of the Pima County Division of Elections.
-Brad Nelson is the Director of the Division of Elections and he reports to the County Administrator.
+The printing of ballots, the selection and operation of the polling places, the hiring and training of poll workers and the tabulation of ballots are the responsibility of the Pima County Elections Department.
+Brad Nelson is the Director of the Elections Department and he reports to the County Administrator.

-Any question pertaining to polling places should be directed to Brad Nelson, Director of the Pima County Division of Elections at 351-6830.
+Any question pertaining to polling places should be directed to Brad Nelson, Director of the Pima County Elections Department at 724-6830.
 Please note that election day is the busiest day of the year for that department, so you may have difficulty getting through to them on the phone on election day.
 The Recorder’s Office will be happy to forward your concerns to that department, but we may not be able to address your concerns directly.

 I normally go to a particular polling place to vote.
 I went there today and the polling place is not there.
 Why was my polling place moved?

-Polling places are selected by the Pima County Division of Elections which is separate from the Recorder’s Office.
+Polling places are selected by the Pima County Elections Department which is separate from the Recorder’s Office.
 Your concerns about your polling place should be directed to that department.